 The GAD valuation assesses the funding arrangements for the scheme, controlled by employee and employer contributions.
-The data supplied from the 2020 valuation has been rolled forward for two years to 31 March 2022.
+The data supplied from the 2020 valuation has been rolled forward for three years to 31 March 2023.
 As with previous reports, GAD have included a past service cost for the potential impact of the McCloud/Sargeant ruling.

-Summary of the Authority's Key Provisions as at 31st March 2022
+Summary of the Authority's Key Provisions as at 31st March 2023

 The Authority accounts for the uncertain nature of certain transactions through provisions on its balance sheet, in accordance with the Accounting Code of Practice.
-The Authority has two significant provisions on its balance sheet, which are summarised below:
+The Authority has three significant provisions on its balance sheet, which are summarised below:

 - Insurance Fund: The Authority sets aside this provision to account for the uncertain nature of both value and the timing of insurance claims which may be brought against it.
-The value of the provision is based on the estimated outstanding claims currently lodged with the Authority, which as at 31st March 2022 totalled £0.1M; and - Collection Fund Appeals Provision: The Authority has to account for its share of the four district authorities' appeals provision for their expected losses to business rate appeals, which as at 31st March 2022 totalled £0.5M.
+The value of the provision is based on the estimated outstanding claims currently lodged with the Authority, which as at 31st March 2023 totalled £0.2M; - Collection Fund Appeals Provision: The Authority has to account for its share of the four district authorities' appeals provision for their expected losses to business rate appeals, which as at 31st March 2023 totalled £0.3M; and - Other: The Authority sets aside provisions to account for the uncertain nature in value and timing of any current litigation and legal costs, which as at 31st march 2023 totalled £0.5M.

-Summary of the Authority's Borrowing Position as at 31st March 2022
+Summary of the Authority's Borrowing Position as at 31st March 2023

-The Authority's total debt outstanding as at 31st March 2022 was £22.296M (excluding accrued interest of £0.084M).
+The Authority's total debt outstanding as at 31st March 2023 was £22.334M (excluding accrued interest of £0.084M).

 The Authority's borrowing is undertaken in accordance with the Prudential System which provides the regulatory framework to ensure that all borrowing is prudent, affordable and sustainable.
 This comprises a suite of indicators to be adopted within the Authority's treasury management strategy and performance reports, including an authorised limit for the absolute level of debt which cannot be exceeded.
-For 2021/22 this limit was set at £38.564M with the Authority's maximum debt in year being some £15.316M lower.
+For 2022/23 this limit was set at £43.188M [including finance lease liabilities] with the Authority's maximum debt in year being some £20.854M lower.